Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 The Cardiologist will suggest performing a MAP study to diagnose and confirm the condition or, if you already have it, follow up at least once a year with such monitoring.

-Blood pressure is one of the most important risk factors when it comes to cardiovascular disease.
-This is why the ABPM method is essential for diagnosis as well as for maintaining control of it.
+Blood pressure is one of the most critical risk factors for cardiovascular disease.
+Therefore, the ABPM method is essential for diagnosing and maintaining blood pressure.

 Prevention